m1771vw/bouncing-blocks-react-native/README.md

 ## Known Issues

 Orientation doesn't start up properly - Expo will force it into portrait mode.
 When it loads, switch it to landscape and refresh the project.
-When running on Expo on the phone,

-When playing through Expo on the phone, it will lag after too many things start to appear on the screen.